deosrc/movies-technical-test/README.md

 - Various assumptions on text length for the data.
   - `NVARCHAR(850)` was chosen for title as it is the largest key length for an index.
 - `Original_Language` is assumed to be an [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) set 1 language code.
 The source of the data (themoviedb.com), does not seem to have documentation on this.
+- Genre filtering is by each of the value in the comma separated list (e.g. Filtering by "Action" would match against "Action, Adventure").
+- For the first version, it is only possible to filter by a single genre at a time.

 ## Requirements Clarification